ethereum/web3.py/docs/web3.eth.rst

     returns its transaction receipt.

     Optionally, specify a ``timeout`` in seconds.
-If timeout elapses before the transaction is added to a block, then :meth:`~Eth.waitForTransactionReceipt` raises a `Timeout` exception.
+If timeout elapses before the transaction is added to a block, then :meth:`~Eth.waitForTransactionReceipt` raises a :class:`web3.exceptions.TimeExhausted` exception.

     .. code-block:: python